top of page

-CMU Robotics Institute: Transforming Aerial Footage into AI-Ready Synthetic Data
+CMU Robotics Institute: Transforming Aerial Drone Footage into AI-Ready Synthetic Data

-Creating accurate and diverse training data is a major challenge in developing AI systems, especially when real-world data is scarce or difficult to obtain.
-At Carnegie Mellon University’s Robotics Institute, a team led by a senior animation designer tackled this problem by turning aerial footage into synthetic data that helps train AI models more effectively.
-This post explores how synthetic data was created, the role of animation design, and the impact on AI research.
+Creating accurate and diverse training data is a major challenge in developing AI systems, especially when real-world data is scarce.
+At Carnegie Mellon University’s Robotics Institute, I led a dedicated team of four technical artists to tackle this problem by turning aerial drone footage into synthetic data that trains machine learning models more effectively.

 Building Synthetic Data from Real-World Footage